-- Every students deserves an opportunity for a quality education. - All children can learn and achieve personal goals. - Each student is a valued individual with unique physical, social, emotional and intellectual needs. - Awareness and understanding of individual and cultural differences contribute to a positive learning environment. - High expectations courage students to reach high levels of achievement in physical, emotional, social and academic development. - A variety of teaching methods is needed to meet diverse learning styles - Teamwork among school personnel, home and community enhances learning. - It is the responsibility of the home, school and community to model and encourage good character. - The commitment to continuous improvement is imperative if our school is going to enable students to become confident, self-directed, life-long learners.
+- Every student deserves an opportunity for a quality education.
+All students can learn and achieve personal goals. - Each student is a valued individual with unique physical, social, emotional and intellectual needs. - Awareness and understanding of individual and cultural differences contribute to a positive learning environment. - High expectations encourage students to reach high levels of achievement in physical, emotional, social and academic development. - A variety of teaching methods is imperative to meeting diverse learning styles. - Teamwork among school personnel, home and community enhances learning. - It is the responsibility of the home, school and community to model and encourage good character. - The commitment to continuous improvement is imperative if our school is going to enable students to become confident, self-directed, life-long learners.